midas-research/data-free-uats/README.md

-# Data Free Universal Adversarial Triggers
+# MINIMAL: Mining Models for Data Free Universal Adversarial Triggers

-This is the official code for the ICDM submission paper, Data Free Universal Adversarial Triggers.
+This is the official code for the AAAI-2022 paper, MINIMAL: Mining Models for Data Free Universal Adversarial Triggers (https://arxiv.org/abs/2109.12406)

 The repository is broken down by task:
 + `sst` attacks sentiment analysis using the SST dataset (AllenNLP-based).